ank-p-turza/Restaurant-Management-System/README.md

 # Restaurant-Management-System
-Restaurant Management System with file no database
+Restaurant Management System with text file no database